kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 ### Embedding

-Our lightweight embed codes enable you to add videos to your website quickly and easily
+Our lightweight embed codes enable you to add videos to your website quickly and easily.

 To learn more, visit [Kaltura's Player site](http://player.kaltura.com/docs/).